K0rgana/web-advcd/README.md

            // Signed in
            const user = userCredential.user;

-           // trigger the funtion 'addTrainer' to the store dispatch(
+           // trigger the function 'addTrainer' to the store dispatch(
              addTrainer({
                uid: user.uid,